Tech-invite3GPPspaceIETFspace

 The entire protocol stack implementing the communication is considered to be part of the remote logical interface.

-Remote Logical Interfaces also include the remote access interfaces to the GNP for its maintenance through e.g. an Element Management System (EMS).
+Remote Logical Interfaces also include the remote access interfaces to the GNP for its maintenance through e.g. an Element Management System (EMS) or other management functions.

 A local logical interface is an interface that can be used only via physical connection to the GNP.
 That is, the connection requires physical access to the GNP.